digiltd/oh-rtd-test/Samples-Item-Definitions.md

     Dimmer Lights_Left <lights> (Lights) {homematic="id=GEQXXXXXX, channel=2, parameter=LEVEL", enocean="{id=00:00:00:00, channel=A, eep=F6:02:01}"}}

 ### How to set up voice control for use with HABDroid
+The following example shows an item called test_item being turned on by issuing the voice command in HABDroid

 Item: